All Episodes

 There is no upward coattail that can drag him across the finish line.

-F. Chuck Todd then said he's gonna end up about Biden.
+F. Chuck Todd then said he's going to end up about Biden.

-He's gonna end up being the Senate majority there because I do think that Harry Reid's political damage is gonna make it harder for him to keep those 60 votes together.
+He's going to end up being the Senate Majority Leader because I do think that Harry Reid's political damage is going to make it harder for him to keep those 60 votes together.

-They're gonna need Joe Biden calling up his buddies.
+They're going to need Joe Biden calling up his buddies.

-So in um in Democrat circles, which includes the media, it's not good for dingy Harry.
+So in Democrat circles, which includes the media, it's not good for Dingy Harry.

 Here's Chris Dodd.